What to look out for

 I’ve been through the menopause?

 You still need to check your cervix is healthy.
 Sometimes the test may be more uncomfortable because of dryness in the vagina after menopause.
-But your nurse or GP will have ways to reduce discomfort.
+But your nurse or GP will have ways to reduce discomfort, such as using a smaller speculum.

 You may not need a test.
 If you’re pregnant or have a new baby, tell your nurse or GP when you’re invited for a smear test.